th2-net/th2-common-j/README.md

   **NOTE: one of the methods was not restored and update to this version might require manual update for your code**.
   The old methods without `toTraceString` supplier will be removed in the future
 + Fixed configuration for gRPC server.
-  + Added property `workers`, which change count of gRPC server's threads
+  + Added the property `workers`, which changes the count of gRPC server's threads

 ### 3.16.0